AIski/SpaceX-Rockets-Repository/README.md

    Should we expose method to setStatus just for testing?
 Test class is in different package, we would have to move it to same package.
    Mock it in our own library?
 Not sure if it's a good idea, we would also need custom protected constructor just for mocking.
    Lets keep it simple, test logic achievable by api methods.

+9. How to handle status changes?
+Domain class state change method?
+Alternative is protected setter, does not sound good.
+   Let's encapsulate the logic, move it to domain.

+10. What if rocket was on repair, mission was launched -> moved to PENDING.
+Upon repair, should it be automaticaly moved to IN_PROGRESS, or should the mission status upgrade be manual?
+    Lets go with manual, so the user gets to decide.
+    Meaning we implement resumeMission() method, that will move PENDING Mission to IN_PROGRESS, if all rockets are ON_GROUND.

+Todo: normalize equals, preferably no =='s.
+Normalize error messages.